hlhv/hivectl/README.md

 - Be an executable located somewhere in root's PATH
 - Be named `hlhv-<cell name>`
 - Have an associated system user of that same name
+- Have full access to a directory called `/var/log/hlhv/<cell name>`

 ## Usage